Calf Pain While Running.

 Calf Pain While Running

 It doesn't hurt until I try to run.
 I thought that if I stopped running for 7 - 10 days, it would heal.
-It has now been 2 weeks and the pain doesn't want to go away.
+It has now been two weeks and the pain doesn't want to go away.

 Any suggestions?